 - adjusting to new social situations

-Although you can’t make friends for your child with autism spectrum disorder (ASD), you can give her opportunities to meet new people and make friends of her own.
+You can give your child opportunities to meet new people and make friends.
 Here are some ideas.

 Find out what activities your child enjoys

-Identify your child’s interests and strengths, and help your child connect with children who enjoy similar things.
-This could be through a playgroup, after-school class, or special interest club.
-When your child does activities that he enjoys, it’ll also help him to keep paying attention when there are other people around.
+Identify your child’s interests and strengths, and help your child meet children who enjoy similar things.
+This could be through a playgroup, a special interest club at school, or an after-school class.

-Some children feel more comfortable at home, but others might not want someone else to touch their favourite things.
-If this sounds like your child, you could put away the things that she doesn’t want to share or you could organise something out of the house.
-For example, it could be an activity that encourages a positive shared experience, like a trip to the playground, museum or aquarium.
+Some children and teenagers feel more comfortable at home, but others might not want someone else to touch their favourite things.
+If this sounds like your child, you could put away the things that your child doesn’t want to share or you could organise something out of the house – for example, a trip to the playground for younger children, or to a museum or aquarium for teenagers.